AlexandrePalo/TrailBlazer/Readme.md

 ## Introduction

-For the moment, in order to simplify the preprocessing system, we have limited the application to a certain area of the world: an area around Chambéry in FRANCE.
+On order to simplify the preprocessing system, we have limited the application to a certain area of the world: an area around Chambéry in FRANCE.

 This area is a good solution: the number of POI and Tracks gathered in this place is very important due to the geographic situation of this area.
 It's a